rcarrascosps/tester-kc/dark-oci-api-gateway/step3.md

 </pre>

-## Edit Config and Private Key File in Katacoda
+## Edit Config and Private Key File in Killercoda
-You will now use the results of the actions in Cloud Shell for completing the configuration and private key file in Katacoda.
+You will now use the results of the actions in Cloud Shell for completing the configuration and private key file in Killercoda.

 ### Config File
 In Cloud Shell, execute this command, to get the contents for the config file: